The City of Mantua Refuge

 FROM OUR SPECIAL CORRESPONDENT

-GRESSONEY LA TRINITE’ – Another day lost, bad weather prevented helicopters from getting high above the Monte Rosa range to explore the area where the four Mountaineers from Mantova are presumed missing.
+GRESSONEY LA TRINITE’ — Another day lost, as bad weather prevented helicopters from flying over the Monte Rosa range to explore the area where the four climbers from Mantua are believed to have disappeared.
 Dr. Sergio Donati, lawyer Ugo Scalori, Giorgio Begnozzi and Vincenzo Zanotti have been missing since Monday morning.
 Among their family members, who rushed in as early as Monday evening (the mountaineers’ hike was to be completed by Sunday afternoon), anguish and discouragement overwhelmed hope.
-The guides, who did their best in the search, even in prohibitive weather conditions and who descended to the valley at 12:30 p.m. yesterday because sleet made it impossible to stay in the high mountains, do not hide their pessimism.
+The guides, who worked tirelessly on the search, even in prohibitive weather conditions, and who descended to the valley at 12:30 yesterday because the sleet made it impossible to remain at high altitude, do not hide their pessimism.
 Although their language is very reserved, the expression on their faces eloquently says that the chances of finding the four missing men alive are slim.
-Vito Angster, one of the rescuers from the Gressoney Alpine Club, describes the searches carried out on Wednesday all along the route from the Sella hut to the Gnifetti hut, which the roped party was supposed to have done according to the note left written at the hut, in order to return to the route already known, due to bad weather.
-“We were able to see that the avalanche on the western side of the Lyskamm “nose,” which we had already observed the day before from the helicopter, may have been caused by the rope passage.
-Snow also broke off upstream of the palinated path, but the slide may have originated from the path itself.
-The avalanche has a front of more than 200 meters at a length of almost three kilometers.”
+Vito Angster, one of the rescuers from the Gressoney Alpine Club, describes the search carried out on Wednesday along the entire route from the Sella hut to the Gnifetti refuge, which the climbing party should have taken according to the note left at the hut, in order to return along the familiar route due to bad weather.
+“We were able to see that the avalanche on the western side of the Lyskamm’s ‘nose’, which we had already observed the day before from the helicopter, may have been caused by the passage of the rope.
+The snow also broke away upstream of the marked route, but the slide may have originated from the trail itself.
+The avalanche has a front of over 200 meters and a length of almost three kilometers.”
 A very large area, therefore, difficult to control.
-Downstream of the trail there is 150 meters of very strong slope, then an overhang another 150 meters deep.
+Downstream from the trail there is a 150-meter steep slope, followed by a 150-meter deep precipice.
 The snow mass plummeted even further, filled a crevasse some 40 meters deep, then a large catch basin, and ran out further downstream past more overhangs.
 With Vito Angster are guides Daniele and Fritz Barel and Monterin of Gressoney and De Tomasi of Alagna.
 None of them are optimistic.
 “If they got into the crevasse, for example, who can get them out anymore? – they wonder -.
 Even in the bowl there is a huge snow mass.
 The only hope is that they were not swept away by this avalanche and ended up in a crevasse before reaching the “nose” area.
 If so, they may be alive, albeit injured.
 There are people in the crevasses who managed to survive for many days.
 As soon as weather conditions allow, we will search the whole suspected area.”
 The climbers were very experienced, cautious, well-equipped.
 All four were equipped with small “Pieps” transmitters, which continuously launch a “beep” signal that can be picked up with a special instrument from about 20 meters away; the battery life is 700 hours, about one month.
-The important thing is to be able to scout the mountain, which the bad weather has so far allowed only to a small extent.
+The important thing is to be able to explore the mountain, which bad weather has only allowed to a limited extent so far.
 If the skies clear tomorrow, helicopters will take patrols to the glacier also equipped with metal detectors, devices capable of signaling the presence of metal objects.
-Relatives are gathered at the Dufour Hotel in Gressoney-La-Trinité, where the four mountaineers had also stayed overnight on Friday night.
-Dr. Sergio Donati was quite at home in this hotel because he had made traverses of Monte Rosa other times, including the one he had planned with friends for Sunday.
+The relatives are gathered at the Dufour Hotel in Gressoney La Trinité, where the four mountaineers had also stayed on Friday night.
+Dr. Sergio Donati was quite familiar with this hotel because he had made other crossings on Monte Rosa, including the one he had planned with his friends for Sunday.
 He had been here, with one of his three daughters, as well on the occasion of the Mezzalama Trophy at the end of April, not to participate in the race, but to breathe in its electrifying sporting atmosphere.
 A great lover of the mountains, Dr. Donati was planning to travel to Nepal next month to perform climbs there.
 Of the group, the oldest friends were lawyer Ugo Scalori and Vincenzo Zanotti.
-Dr. Donati and Giorgio Begnozzi had also known each other for a long time, the former having been president of the Mantua CAI in years past, the latter current vice president.
+Dr. Donati and Giorgio Begnozzi had also known each other for a long time, the former having been president of the Mantua CAI in previous years, the latter currently serving as vice president.
 All four had then bonded through common friendship during a winter ski mountaineering course they had attended until April 25 in Madonna di Campiglio.
 Even after the course was over, they had continued to meet, and together they had already operated in the Dolomite mountains.
 In the hotel lobby, the relatives try to hearten each other.
 There are Zanotti’s mother and sister, who is single, the wives of the other three and brothers, brothers-in-law, one of Donati’s daughters and a son-in-law.
 The eye scanning the cloud barrier above the peaks, always with the hope of seeing a glimpse of blue into which helicopters might slip; and the ear ready to give ample credence to tales of mountain happenings that seemed dramatic and resolved happily.
 From time to time deep sighs punctuate this long, nerve-wracking wait with anguish.

 Remo Lugli